kolov/doorman/docs/README.md

 }
 ```
 The application needs to expose endpoints providing redirect to the login UR
-and provessing of the callback.
+and processing of the callback.
 See the demo application for an example how to tie all together.